gcallah/BookReviews/mitchell.md

 (30)

 Proceeding in his historical survey, Mitchell makes a rare slip when he writes:
 "The pilgrims found themselves on the edge of an unexplored continent" (34).
 Well, no: there had been people on the continent for thousands and thousands of years, and they had explored it pretty thoroughly.
+Yes, we all know he meant, "a continent unexplored by Europeans"... but then write that!
-One need not give wokeness a full embrace to realize the problem with statements like this one.
+One need not embrace wokeness to see that there is a problem with statements like the above.

 Mitchell also misinterprets a contention of Madison’s.
 He first notes that